-- 10.14 Channel is a multi-agency approach to provide support to individuals who are at risk of being drawn into terrorist related activity.
-It is led by the West Midlands Police Counter-Terrorism Unit, and it aims to: - Establish an effective multi-agency referral and intervention process to identify vulnerable individuals; - Safeguard individuals who might be vulnerable to being radicalised, so that they are not at risk of being drawn into terrorist-related activity; and - Provide early intervention to protect and divert people away from the risks they face and reduce vulnerability. - 10.15 The Channel programme focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
-It

-- provides a mechanism for schools to make referrals if they are concerned that an individual might be vulnerable to radicalisation.
-An individual's participation in the programme is entirely voluntary at all stages. - 10.16 Schools have a duty to cooperate with the Channel programme in the carrying out of its functions, and with the Police in providing information about an individual who is referred to Channel (Section 38, Counter Terrorism and Security Act 2015).

-Further guidance about duties relating to the risk of radicalisation is available in the Advice for Schools on The Prevent Duty.
+- 13.4.1 Channel is a multi-agency approach to provide support to individuals who are at risk of being drawn into terrorist related activity.
+It is led by the West Midlands Police Counter-Terrorism Unit, and it aims to: - Establish an effective multi-agency referral and intervention process to identify vulnerable individuals; - Safeguard individuals who might be vulnerable to being radicalised, so that they are not at risk of being drawn into terrorist-related activity; and - Provide early intervention to protect and divert people away from the risks they face and reduce vulnerability. - 13.4.2 The Channel programme focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
+It provides a mechanism for schools to make referrals if they are concerned that an individual might be vulnerable to radicalisation.
+An individual's participation in the programme is entirely voluntary at all stages. - 13.4.3 Schools have a duty to cooperate with the Channel programme in the carrying out of its functions, and with the Police in providing information about an individual who is referred to Channel (Section 38, Counter Terrorism and Security Act 2015). - 13.4.4 Further guidance about duties relating to the risk of radicalisation is available in the Advice for Schools on The Prevent Duty.

-11. SAFEGUARDING PUPILS/STUDENTS WHO ARE VULNERABLE TO EXPLOITATION, FORCED MARRIAGE, FEMALE GENITAL MUTILATION OR TRAFFICKING
+14.0 SAFEGUARDING PUPILS/STUDENTS WHO ARE VULNERABLE TO EXPLOITATION, FORCED MARRIAGE, FEMALE GENITAL MUTILATION OR TRAFFICKING

-- 11.1 Our safeguarding policy and the school's values, ethos and behaviour policies, provide the basic platform to ensure children and young people are given the support to respect themselves and others, stand up for themselves and protect each other. - 11.2 Our school keeps itself up to date on the latest advice and guidance provided to assist in addressing specific vulnerabilities and forms of exploitation. - 11.3 Our staff are supported to recognise warning signs and symptoms in relation to specific issues, and include such issues, in an age appropriate way, in their lesson plans. - 11.4 Our school works with and engages with families and the local communities to talk about such issues. - 11.5 Our staff are supported to talk to families about sensitive concerns in relation to their children and to find ways to address them together wherever possible. - 11.6 Our Designated Safeguarding Lead(s) know where to seek and get advice as necessary. - 11.7 Our school brings in experts and uses specialist material to support the work we do.
+- 14.1 Our Safeguarding Policy and the school's values, ethos and behaviour policies, provide the basic platform to ensure children and young people are given the support to respect themselves and others, stand up for themselves and protect each other. - 14.2 Our school keeps itself up to date on the latest advice and guidance provided to assist in addressing specific vulnerabilities and forms of exploitation. - 14.3 Our staff are supported to recognise warning signs and symptoms in relation to specific issues, and include such issues, in an age appropriate way, in their lesson plans. - 14.4 Our school works with and engages with families and the local communities to talk about such issues. - 14.5 Our staff are supported to talk to families about sensitive concerns in relation to their children and to find ways to address them together wherever possible. - 14.6 Our DSL(s) know where to seek and get advice as necessary and our school will bring in experts and uses specialist material to support the work we do.

-Reporting of Female Genital Mutilation

-11.8 With effect from October 2015 all schools are subject to a mandatory reporting requirement in respect of female genital mutilation.
-When a teacher discovers that an act of FGM appears to have been carried out on a girl aged under 18, that teacher has a statutory duty to report it to the police.
-Failure to report such cases will result in disciplinary sanctions.
-They will also discuss the situation with the Designated Safeguarding Lead who will consult children's social care before a decision is made as to whether the mandatory reporting duty applies.
+- 14.7 Reporting of Female Genital Mutilation (FGM) - 14.7.1 With effect from October 2015, all schools are subject to a mandatory reporting requirement in respect of female genital mutilation.
+When a teacher discovers that an act of FGM appears to have been carried out on a girl aged under 18, that teacher has a statutory duty to report it to the Police. - 14.7.2 Failure to report such cases will result in disciplinary sanctions.
+They will also discuss the situation with the DSL who will consult Birmingham Children's Trust before a decision is made as to whether the mandatory reporting duty applies.

-12. CHILDREN WHO GO MISSING FROM EDUCATION
+15.0 CHILDREN WHO GO MISSING FROM EDUCATION